 A Note about wrinkles and imperfections

 We do the absolute best job we can measuring and installing, and we rarely get wrinkles.
 They can occur though, but often we are at the mercy of how the pool was installed originally.
-The thickness of the liner also contributes to the ability of it to stretch and conform, so a thicker liner (28 mil) can actually end up with more imperfections in the end (so we normally recommend 20 mil depending on the pool shape).
 It is also not uncommon, as the new pool vinyl sets and conforms in the first season, for it to occasionally pop out of the track along the top of the pool, which may also be affected by the existing bead receiver.
 The age and condition of the pool, plus shifting and settling that happens over the years, can also cause things to not be ‘perfect’ and perfection simply cannot be guaranteed with a new liner.